 I don’t have any formulas in my head or so called “rules”.
 I really enjoy Henri Cartier-Bresson and Robert Doisneau’s work and they really inspired me.
 I enjoyed the moments when I clicked the shutter and connected to people and the scenes.

-Twenty years passed and I am still doing the same street photography in Chicago almost everyday.
+Twenty two years passed and I am still doing the same street photography in Chicago almost everyday.
 To me, I still feel I am an outsider here, so I am able to look at things differently and maintain a fresh perspective.
 This is critical to me.
 Since I switched to digital, my shooting amount has dramatically increased.
 So far, I have shot almost one million photos at Chicago.
 I feel lucky that my eye is still able to see the pictures in the street.
 I just can't stop taking pictures.
 To me, photography is a journey which has no destination.
-I believe this land is where you can dream and your dream can come true.
+I believe this land where you can dream and your dream can come true.

+I believe that street photography is captured not posed.
 I will continue to follow Henri Cartier-Bresson’s footprint and do what I believe for true street photography.
 I never staged the scenes and used Photoshop to alter original work to make a fake one.
 This is my way.

 My work was exhibited at the Chicago Cultural Center and the Water Tower and published in the CITY 2000 book and Chicago Tribune.
 The University of Illinois at Chicago Library has collected more than 8,000 of my photos.